Population projections on immigration and diversity for Canada and its regions

 Reference period: The reference period is 25 years from the start of the projections (2016).

 - Immigration and ethnocultural diversity (formerly Ethnic diversity and immigration)

 - Population estimates and projections

 - Visible minorities

 Data sources and methodology

-The target population for these projections is the complete Canadian population.
+The target population for these projections is the entire Canadian population.

 This methodology does not apply.

-The assumptions and parameters behind the population projections were developed from various data sources: the 2001 and 2006 censuses (20% samples), the 2011 National Household Survey, survey data (General Social Survey) and administrative data (population estimates, vital statistics, Citizenship and Immigration Canada files, Longitudinal Administrative Databank linked to the Longitudinal Immigration Database, 2006 and 2011 Canadian Census Health and Environment Cohorts [CanCHEC]).
+The assumptions and parameters underpinning the population projections were developed from various data sources: the 2001, 2006 and 2016 censuses, the 2011 National Household Survey, survey data (General Social Survey) and administrative data (population estimates, vital statistics, Immigration, Refugees and Citizenship Canada files, Longitudinal Administrative Databank linked to the Longitudinal Immigration Database, 2006 and 2011 Canadian Census Health and Environment Cohorts [CanCHEC]).

 This methodology type does not apply to this statistical program.